Drozga/3D_tracking_MPU6050_BNO055/README.md

 ## Conclusions

-Through this project, I have developed a deeper understanding of the practical applications and limitations of the MPU6050 and GY-BNO055 sensors for 3D mapping.
-While the MPU6050 is affordable and easy to use, it presents limitations in accuracy, making it suitable for basic movement detection rather than precise spatial tracking.
-Conversely, the GY-BNO055 sensor offers higher accuracy with pre-filtered data, enabling it to handle complex motion scenarios, such as stair-climbing.
+This project provided valuable insights into the capabilities and limitations of the MPU6050 and GY-BNO055 sensors for 3D mapping applications.
+The MPU6050 sensor, while affordable and easy to integrate, lacks the precision required for accurate spatial tracking, especially over extended periods.
+Due to its limited accuracy, I was able to simulate only basic movements, such as oscillatory and circular motions.
+For more complex movement simulations, like stair-climbing, I transitioned to the GY-BNO055 sensor, which offers significantly higher accuracy and provides pre-filtered data, making it well-suited for such detailed applications.

+The MPU6050 sensor still holds potential for future exploration in basic 3D mapping; however, its current limitations make it more suitable as an educational tool for understanding fundamental 3D mapping concepts.
+Despite its challenges, the MPU6050 remains valuable in applications where absolute accuracy is less critical, providing a low-cost introduction to motion tracking.
+For precise and reliable 3D mapping, the GY-BNO055 or similar advanced sensors are recommended.

 ## Repository Structure